2003 Safari Becomes a Lifelong Journey for Four Friends

 The Good Shepherd Childcare Centre opened in 2005.
 This was supported by Community Presbyterian Church, Brigantine, NJ.

 By 2006 the four friends added Jackie Sarner and Judy Sconyers to their return trip to Uganda.
 These two women were also affected profoundly and came back home to spread the word.

 Activity and commitment called for a 501(c)(3), and Real Partners Uganda was formed in 2006.
 Founders included the Hiscocks, the Griswolds, and Jackie Sarner.

-The first thing that TOLM did was to create a school for all of the kids who had sponsors through RPU.
+The first thing that TOLM did was to create a school—Mustard Seed Academy—for all of the kids who had sponsors through RPU.

-From 2009-2012 Mustard Seed Academy included 3 levels of Nursery School and a Primary School that added another level each year.
+From 2009-2012 Mustard Seed Academy included 3 levels of Nursery School and a Primary School that added a level each year.
 Permanent classroom construction began, with the Nursery School benefitting first.

-2009 – Four Xavier University students spent 6 weeks volunteering and enriching the lives of students and staff.
+2009 – Four Xavier University students spent most of the summer volunteering and enriching the lives of students and staff.

 2010 – Tom Sheridan and nephew Luke Culleny visited.
 Tom boosted sustainability projects at Mustard Seed and in the village of Kalungi.
 Luke made a documentary: Service Safari: Vision of Hope.

 2012 was a pivotal year.
 For the first year, MSA had a class of ‘candidates’ who were preparing for the important end of primary school exams called the PLE.